Haximilian/CrossWordHelper/project-2/README.md

 - The program is a crossword solver.
 - The input is an array, representing a word, with one or more missing letters in the form of a question-mark (?), for example: `[?, e, l, l, o]`, and a variable such as Result to store the output.
-- The output is a list of all the words matching that format, in this case: `Result="Cello"; Result="Hello"; and Result="Jello"`.
+- The output is a list of all the words matching that format, in this case: `Result=Cello; Result=Hello; and Result=Jello`.
 - The program interacts with a user on the command line.
 - The program provides an example of a crossword game the user can play from the command line while using the crossword helper